Hardcore Homecoming: Results

+Forever Hardcore documentary

-Forever HardcoreForever Hardcore is a professional wrestling documentary that interviews wrestlers who participated on June 10, 2005 Hardcore Homecoming show.
-It was produced by Big Vision Entertainment and Former TNA booker Jeremy Borash and can be seen as a counterpoint to the WWE documentary The Rise and Fall of ECW.
+Forever Hardcore was a professional wrestling documentary that interviewed wrestlers who participated in the June 10, 2005 Hardcore Homecoming show.
+It was produced by Big Vision Entertainment and former TNA booker Jeremy Borash, and was released on June 10, 2005 to coincide with the show.
+The documentary was designed to be a counterpoint to the WWE produced documentary The Rise and Fall of ECW.

-It is particularly noteworthy for the interviews with Shane Douglas, Sandman, and Raven, wrestlers who were integral to the history of ECW but who were not featured on The Rise and Fall of ECW because they weren't under contract to WWE.
-It also featured another ECW alumnus Sabu in what was at the time a rare speaking role.
-Also, in the film, New Jack admits to attempting to kill Vic Grimes in the rematch to their notorious scaffold match.
+The documentary featured interviews with ECW alumni such as Shane Douglas, Sandman, Raven and Jerry Lynn, wrestlers who contributed to the history of ECW but who were not featured on The Rise and Fall of ECW because they weren't under contract to WWE.
+It also featured ECW alumnus Sabu in what was at the time a rare speaking role as well as former WWF and WCW writer Vince Russo who gave an outside perspective.
+The documentary features New Jack admitting to attempting to kill Vic Grimes in the rematch to their notorious scaffold match.

-The two disc set also includes bonus matches from former ECW wrestlers who competed in the now-defunct XPW.
+The two-disc set also included bonus matches from former ECW wrestlers who competed in the now-defunct XPW.
 It was also released on April 30, 2007 for sale in Europe on region 2 DVD.